skypilot-org/skypilot/docs/source/examples/iterative-dev-project.rst

 Development
 ------------
-To log in to the machine, Sky provides easy password-less SSH access:
+To log in to the machine, Sky provides easy password-less SSH access.
+It automatically creates an alias in the `~/.ssh/config` file, so you can directly ssh using the cluster name:

 .. code-block:: console